audeering/audbcards/docs/sphinx-extension.rst

 .. code-block:: rst

-    A list of public datasets is shown at :ref:`data-public`.
+    A list of public datasets is shown at :ref:`audb-public`.

 Which will render as:

-    A list of public datasets is shown at :ref:`data-public`.
+    A list of public datasets is shown at :ref:`audb-public`.

 And you can reference single data cards by a combination of their folder